 If you would like to join the Chancel Choir and help celebrate God, join them at any practice or reach out to Susan Hendry.

-The Praise Band performs on Sunday mornings at the 945am Contemporary Service in the Sanctuary.
+The Praise Band performs on Sunday mornings at the 11am Service in the Sanctuary.

 The Praise Band is a mixed group of performers ranging in age from 15 to over 50.
 They love the Lord, love singing praises to Him and play to glorify God.